alrokayan/hadoop-openstack-centos/README.rst

-A Step-by-Step Guide to Installing Hadoop on OpenStack CentOS VMs with Eclipse Hadoop plugin
+A Step-by-Step Guide to Install Hadoop on OpenStack CentOS VMs and Run Jobs via Eclipse Hadoop Plugin
 =====================================================================================================================

 Project Information